SruthiAdayilliam/Emotion-Detection/README.md

 Real-Time Emotion Detection Using AI
 This project implements a real-time emotion detection system using a webcam feed.
-By combining OpenCV for face detection and DeepFace for emotion recognition, it can classify emotions such as happy, sad, angry, surprised, and more.
+It uses OpenCV for face detection and DeepFace for emotion recognition, capable of identifying emotions such as happy, sad, angry, surprised, and more.

 Features
-Real-time emotion detection via webcam.
+Real-time emotion detection via webcam

-Deep learning-based emotion classification using DeepFace.
+Emotion classification using pre-trained deep learning models

-Live visualization of predicted emotions on screen.
+Visual display of detected emotions on live video

-Supports multiple emotions including happy, sad, angry, surprise, fear and neutral.
+Recognizes emotions like happy, sad, angry, surprise, fear, disgust, and neutral

 Tech Stack
 Programming Language: Python
-Libraries:
+Libraries Used:

 OpenCV

 DeepFace

 NumPy

-Model: DeepFace's built-in pre-trained models
+Model: DeepFace’s built-in pre-trained models
 Face Detection: Haarcascade frontal face classifier

+Requirements
+Python 3.x

+OpenCV

+DeepFace

+NumPy

+Sample requirements.txt:

+opencv-python
+deepface
+numpy

-Future Enhancements:
+Future Enhancements
-Add face logging with emotion history
+Save emotion detection history

-Store detected emotions in a database
+Store emotion data in a database

-Create a GUI using Streamlit
+Add a graphical interface using Streamlit

-Handle multiple faces with tracking
+Support for multiple faces with tracking